Keizaal/Keizaal/README.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/images/Troubleshooting%20Regional%20Format.png)

 Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.
-If you make modifications to this modlist, you do so at your own risk.
+If you make modifications to Keizaal, you do so at your own risk.
 No support will be provided.

 Please note that manual installations are <ins>**NOT SUPPORTED**</ins>.
 There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone's time.